-- 5-1 An attempt or reasonable threat to inflict injury on someone with a show of force that would cause the victim to expect an immediate unwanted bodily contact without permission or legal justification committed with a deadly weapon, by a person who conceals their identity, or against school personnel22 - 5-2 Knowingly and without authority entering or remaining in a building or vehicle with intent to commit a theft therein - 5-3 Theft (obtaining or exerting unauthorized control over) or possession (physical control over, including in clothing, lockers, or bags) of stolen property that costs more than \$150 - 5-4 Use of intimidation, credible threats of violence, coercion, stalking, or persistent severe discrimination, bias-based behavior, bullying, dating violence, or domestic violence.23 Intimidation is behavior that prevents or discourages another student from exercising their right to education, or using force against students, school personnel and school visitors, including severe acts of retaliation for reporting non-sexual behavior that includes intimidation, credible threats of violence, coercion, stalking, or persistent severe discrimination, bias-based behavior, or bullying.
-For severe bias-based behavior or bullying, see the Addressing Bullying and Bias-Based Behavior Policy before assigning an intervention or consequence.24 - 5-5 [this code intentionally left blank] - 5-6 Gang activity or overt displays of gang affiliation25 - 5-7 Inappropriate sexual conduct, including unwelcome sexual contact, indecent exposure, and creating and/or transmitting sexually suggestive images and recordings through any device or medium26 - 5-8 Engaging in or attempting any allegedly illegal behavior which interferes with the school's educational process and is not otherwise listed in Group 5 or 6 - 5-9 Persistent or severe acts of sex-based harassment unwelcome sexual or gender-based conduct (either physical, verbal, or electronic), or retaliation against any person for having made a complaint or report of sexual misconduct, which is sufficiently severe, pervasive, objectively offensive, and/or
+- Behaviors marked with an asterisk indicates that the misconduct may be a violation of the law. - 5-1 An attempt or reasonable threat to inflict injury on someone with a show of force that would cause the victim to expect an immediate unwanted bodily contact without permission or legal justification committed with a deadly weapon, by a person who conceals their identity, or against school personnel25 - 5-2 Knowingly and without authority entering or remaining in a building or vehicle with intent to commit a theft therein - 5-3 Theft (obtaining or exerting unauthorized control over) or possession (physical control over, including in clothing, lockers, or bags) of stolen property that costs more than \$150 - 5-4 Use of intimidation, credible threats of violence, coercion, stalking, or persistent severe discrimination, bias-based behavior, bullying, dating violence, or domestic violence.
+26 Intimidation is behavior that prevents or discourages another student from exercising their right to education, or using force against students, school personnel and school visitors, including severe acts of retaliation for reporting non-sexual behavior that includes intimidation, credible threats of violence, coercion, stalking, or persistent severe discrimination, bias-based behavior, or bullying.
+For severe bias-based behavior or bullying, see the Addressing Bullying and Bias-Based Behavior Policy before assigning an intervention or consequence.
+27 - 5-5 [this code intentionally left blank] - 5-6 Gang activity or overt displays of gang affiliation28 - 5-7 Inappropriate sexual conduct, including unwelcome sexual contact, indecent exposure, and creating and/or transmitting sexually suggestive images and recordings through any device or medium29 - 5-8 Engaging in or attempting any allegedly illegal behavior which interferes with the school's educational process and is not otherwise listed in Group 5 or 6 - 5-9 Persistent or severe acts of sex-based harassment unwelcome sexual or gender-based conduct (either physical, verbal, or electronic), or retaliation against any person for having